psidh/Prithvi/README.md

 ## Architecture & Design Notes

 - **No Frameworks**: The project is intentionally built using pure Java APIs to demonstrate fundamental concepts of network programming, concurrency, and data structures.
-- **`ConcurrentHashMap`**: Used as the primary data store to ensure thread-safe operations across multiple client connections.
+- **`Map`**: Used as the primary data store to ensure thread-safe operations across multiple client connections.
 - **Background Tasks**: Two Dedicated threads manage key expiry and auto-saving, keeping the main server loop responsive.

 ---